rikardvinge/explainpolysvm/README.rst

     feat_importance, feat_names, sort_order = es.feature_importance()

 where :code:`feat_importance`, :code:`feat_names`, and :code:`sort_order` are all Numpy ndarrays.
-:code:`feat_importance` contains the importance ofeach feature. :code:`feat_names` contains names of the features, detailes about which interaction the feature correspond to. :code:`sort_order` provides the ordering of the interactions to reorder the interactions returned by es.get_interactions() to the same order as returned by es.feature_importance().
+:code:`feat_importance` contains the importance of each feature. :code:`feat_names` contains names of the features, details about which interaction the feature correspond to. :code:`sort_order` provides the ordering of the interactions to reorder the interactions returned by es.get_interactions() to the same order as returned by es.feature_importance().
 Feature names are returned as strings of the form :code:`i,j,k,l,...`, where :code:`i`, :code:`j`, :code:`k`, :code:`l`
 are integers in the range :math:`[1,p]` where `p` is the number of features in the original space.
 For example, the